Do you need breathing space from your debts?

 Even if you do end up in court, its’ still not the end of the road, you can defend yourself.
 If you’re worried about the having to go to court, don’t be – you only have to attend if you are disputing the amounts the lender is asking for or you want to attend to defend yourself in person.
 Otherwise you can simply fill in the forms you’ll be sent and let the courts decide.

 Before your court date, you will be sent a CCJ Claim form, which details what the lender says you owe them.
-Alongside this is an Admission Form N9A tool, so you can have a look at it in detail if you want to.
-This form allows you to give your side of the story before your date in court.
-The form looks lke this:
+Alongside this is an Admission Form N9A tool; this form allows you to give your side of the story before your date in court.

 A little word of warning though – you only have 14 days to fill in this form and return it.
 If you do not do it within this time, a CCJ will automatically be awarded against you – this is called a default judgement.